Stages

 January 2025 to June 2025 Over this period my breathlessness was becoming worse.
 I ceased taking the last heart medication (a beta blocker) and this reduced my cough further.
 I started to experiment using Oramorph when I wanted to undertake work outside.
 The period was one in which many people came to say goodbye.
 Because we live in an isolated place they invariably stayed overnight.
 By late June this was becoming very stressful, So Eva and I decided to cease having visitors from early July onwards.

-July 2025 to date.
-Apart from occasional visits from our children we are spending our time alone together.
-We go away to fancy hotels, but mostly stay at home having a ball.
-I now use Oramorph when I want to do anything that involves exertion and have to move slowly.
+July 2025 to October 2025.
+Apart from occasional visits from our children we spent our time alone together.
+We went away to fancy hotels, but mostly stayed at home having a ball.
+I now use Oramorph when I want to do anything that involves exertion and I have to move slowly.
+In the middle of October we both thought I had come to the end; I had no energy or appetite, my coughing and breathlessness were much worse and unusually I felt depressed.
+It turned out that this was when my right lung collapsed completely causing many changes internally.